usatales.com

 Between 2007 and 2012, a portion of the historic environment was restored to the Ney period, including the reinstatement of native vegetation south of Waller Creek and the rebuilding of the carriage route.
 Formosa was listed on the National Register of Historic Places in 1972, and the nearby Hyde Park Historic District was listed in 1990.

 Each of these Texas castles has its own distinct architectural and ancient charm.
-These Castles in Texas appeared during the Victorian era because it was fashionable to hold court in castle-like structures at the time.
+These Castles appeared during the Victorian era because it was fashionable to hold court in castle-like structures at the time.

 Suggested Reads: